 Before you begin an application, make sure you have all the necessary client details gathered, like full name, date of birth, and Medicare Beneficiary Identifier (MBI), all in one place.
 If you must navigate away from an online application or get up and grab something you forgot, you increase the risk of losing your spot or making a mistake.

 Put in place good processes for collecting the necessary data for an application, like utilizing a good customer relationship management (CRM) system.
-Ritter’s online Platform makes it easy to store and access client information, which you can then use to quickly email or text FastTrack prefilled MAPD or PDP applications to your clients for a digital signature.
+Integrity’s CRM, MedicareCENTER makes it easy to store and access client information as well as both inbound and outbound sales calls.

 2. Write Neatly and Legibly